benblack769/audiosearch/README.md

 The embedding service, nearest_neighbors_db, and temp db have unit tests which cover some of the more complex logic of their implementation.
 Run `bash unittest_all.sh` to run all the unit tests.

+# Service descriptions

+## Weaknesses/TODOs

+Unfortunately, this project was a bit ambitious for the time frame I had to do it.
+If I were to continue working on it, the first additions I would make are:

+* More detailed/carefully handled failure scenarios.
+* More unit testing of embedding service code
+* More comprehensive integration testing, especially of failure scenarios.
+* Run demo on production server, instead of Flask's development server.
+* Paged results in frontend.
+Ability to set search weights in frontend.

+More ambitious changes are at the end of this readme in "future plans".

 ## Embedding Service